fluentform/fluentform-developer-docs/src/api/classes/base-processor/index.md

 ```

 ## Final Note
 Please check the existing payment processor files to get a more clear concept of this class and implement your custom payment system.
 There are other methods also to help with possessing a payment.
-If you have any questions please feel free to reach to our [facebook community group](https://www.facebook.com/groups/fluentforms/)
+If you have any questions please feel free to reach to our [support team](https://wpmanageninja.com/support-tickets/) or ask questions in our [facebook community group](https://www.facebook.com/groups/fluentforms/)